 While the process of accounts receivables differs from business to business, we have listed common things that you will get to see in accounts’ receivables process followed by most businesses.

 Management of receivables refers to planning and controlling of debt owed to the customer on account of credit sales.
 In simple words, the successful closure of your order to sales is determined only when you convert your sales into cash.
 Till your sales are converted into cash, you need to manage ‘how much you need to receive? from whom?
 And when?

 To do this, you need accounts receivables management, popularly known as a credit management system in place.

-Another reason, accounts receivables are one of the key sources of cash inflow and given the volume of credit sales, a large amount of money gets tied-up in accounts receivables.
-This simply implies that so much of money is not available till it is paid.
+Another reason, accounts receivables are one of the key sources of cash inflow and given the volume of credit sales, a large amount of money gets tied up in accounts receivables.
+This simply implies that so much money is not available till it is paid.
 If these are not managed efficiently, it has a direct impact on the working capital of the business and potentially hampers the growth of the business.

 Take a look at 6 tips to manage accounts receivables efficiently

 On the other side, managing accounts receivables efficiently will benefit the business in several ways.
-The most important being the increased cash inflow by faster realization of sales to cash.
-It also helps you to build a better relationship with your customer by not having the discrepancies in pending bills and mitigates the risk of bad debts.
+The most important is the increased cash inflow by a faster realization of sales to cash.
+It also helps you to build a better relationship with your customer by not having discrepancies in pending bills and mitigates the risk of bad debts.
 All these require you to be top of your account’s receivables and you can easily achieve this by using accounting software.
-It helps you track, monitor and on-time action on overdue/long-pending bills resulting in increased inflow of cash that is essential for business growth.
+It helps you track, monitor, and on-time action on overdue/long-pending bills resulting in an increased inflow of cash that is essential for business growth.